awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 # Create a component \(AWS CLI\)<a name="create-components-cli"></a>

-In this section, we'll cover creating AWS TOE components by using Image Builder commands in the AWS CLI\.
+In this section, we'll cover creating AWSTOE components by using Image Builder commands in the AWS CLI\.

 ## Create a YAML component document<a name="create-component-yaml"></a>